captain-woof/react-waterfall-grid/README.md

 ### All Grids 🔭

-With `react-waterfall-grid`, you get access to four different grid containers -
+With `react-waterfall-grid`, you get access to two different grid containers -
-- **`WaterfallGrid`** and its animated counterpart **`WaterfallGridAnimated`**.
+- **`WaterfallGrid`**
-- **`WaterfallHorizontalGrid`** and its animated counterpart **`WaterfallHorizontalGridAnimated`**.

-**The animated ones use `framer-motion` at its core**, and *allows full customization like you'd do with a native motion element.*
+- **`WaterfallHorizontalGrid`

-As you might have guessed, `WaterfallGrid` and `WaterfallGridAnimated` are named so because the child contents *fall vertically*, while in `WaterfallHorizontalGrid` and `WaterfallHorizontalGridAnimated`, the child contents *'fall' horizontally.*
+As you might have guessed, `WaterfallGrid` is named so because the child contents *fall vertically*, while in `WaterfallHorizontalGrid` the child contents *'fall' horizontally.*

-The **vertical grids will only accept child elements with a fixed width** but any height. (to keep the elements' layout changes constrained), whereas the **horizontal grids will only accept child elements with a fixed height** but any width.
+The **vertical grid will only accept child elements with a fixed width** but any height. (to keep the elements' layout changes constrained), whereas the **horizontal grid will only accept child elements with a fixed height** but any width.

-Based on this, and whether the container is animated or not, **there are different props, some common to all, and the rest are specific to a specific set of containers.** *[Read the next section](#props-)* to get a list of props and the grids they can be used on.
+Based on this, **there are different props, some common to both Grids, and the rest are specific to a particular type of Grid.** *[Read the next section](#props-)* to get a list of props and the grids they can be used on.

 Lastly, **`react-waterfall-grid` uses flexbox at its core**, so to customize styles for the grid container as a whole or the grid columns (or rows, for horizontal grids), **pass in the style with the appropriate prop just like you would for a native flexbox container.**